ArchitKayal/SlidelyFormApp/README.md

 The Main Form is the entry point of the application.
 It provides buttons to navigate to the Create Submission Form and the View Submissions Form.

 **View Submissions**:
--Button: Click the "View Submissions" button.
+- Button: Click the "View Submissions" button.
--Shortcut: Press Ctrl + V.
+- Shortcut: Press Ctrl + V.
--Action: Opens the View Submissions form, displaying the first submission if available.
+- Action: Opens the View Submissions form, displaying the first submission if available.

 **Create New Submission**:
 - Button: Click the "Create New Submission" button.